-The hedgehog may have seen his shadow, but just in case he’s wrong, you’re going to need a ton of tricks in your bag to make it until spring.
+Stay-at-home orders?
+No problem.
+Between the chilly weather and COVID-19, this winter is going to be a long one.
 The good news is that we’ve got a ton of indoor activities for kids that go beyond your normal play routine.
 From crafting your own robots to writing stories, here are more than 100 activities and inside games for kids that’ll keep everyone busy.

 1. Intro. your kids to yoga with this beginner series.